GoSecure/pyrdp/README.md

 After 5 seconds, input / output is restored back to normal.

 #### Capturing NetNTLMv2 hashes
 PyRDP has the ability to capture the client's NetNTLMv2 hashes via a NLA (CredSSP) connection by carrying the negotiation and capturing the NTLMSSP authentication messages.
-This will happen even if the connection against the RDP remote server is not done via NLA as PyRDP will generate NTLMSSP messages by it's own and continue with the authentication process.
-The capturing NetNTLMv2 hashes can be useful for research and offensivepurposes.
+The capturing NetNTLMv2 hashes can be useful for research and offensive purposes.
+As last resort, PyRDP will also try to capture hashes from connections where the server enforces NLA but PyRDP was initiated as non-NLA (`tls`).
 The captured NetNTLMv2 hash can be found in the logs and it's formatted so cracking tools (ie. John The Ripper) can ingest it.